-The Chief Financial Officer (CFO) to the Fire Authority and Director of People and Organisational Development are employed by Hampshire County Council and are senior managers in the HCC finance team.
+The Chief Financial Officer (CFO) to the Fire Authority is employed by Hampshire County Council and is a senior managers in the HCC finance team.
 The Monitoring Officer is employed by Hampshire County Council and is a senior manager in the HCC legal team.
 The Fire Authority's governance arrangements together with the independence and professional status of these roles, ensure that these relationships are not compromised.